hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 ■ hide ```https://www.``` in address bar
 <br/>
 ■ separate audio/video cache from normal cache.
-What's the point of current setup where important cache data is overwritten by useless video that also reduces SSD lifetime?
+What's point of current setup where important cache data is overwritten by useless video that also reduces SSD lifetime?
 Constantly modifying NTFS permissions for cache folder (or using second FF profile with media support enabled) is not very comfortable...
 <br/>
 ■ sorting/selecting/removing in about:config, hide changed prefs
 <br/>